jeromepochat/bitbucket-branch-source-plugin/README.md

 ### Developers and DevOps notes

-Classes under the packages `com.cloudbees.jenkins.plugins.bitbucket.api` is intended to be public api and can be used to extend functionality in other plugins.
+Classes under packages `com.cloudbees.jenkins.plugins.bitbucket.api` is intended to be public API and can be used to extend functionality in other plugins.
 Changes in the method signature will be marked with @deprecated providing an alternative new signature or class to use.
 After a reasonable time (about a year) the method could be removed at all.
 If some methods are not intended to be used then are marked with `@Restricted(NoExternalUse.class)`.

 Classes in other packages are not intended to be used outside of this plugin.
 Signature can be changed in any moment, backward compatibility are no guaranteed.